anthonyj713/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a framework that works with node.js.
+Express allows you to set up middlewares to respond to HTTP requests.

 - [ ] Describe Middleware?

+Middleware is a function that has access to the request and response objects and can call another middleware function if needed.

 - [ ] Describe a Resource?

+A resource is the data or objects that the CRUD operators are dealing with.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return a message stating that the request was successful along with whatever the request was.

 - [ ] How can we partition our application into sub-applications?

+You could partition your application with helpers, models, migrations, routers, seeds, etc

 ## Minimum Viable Product